ibm-cloud-docs/loadbalancer-service/begin-lb-config.md

 	<img src="images/refresh-cert.png" alt="drawing" style="width: 300px;"/>

-	**NOTE: Never delete any certificates associated with HTTPS listeners as this can cause issues with functionality.**
+	Never delete any certificates associated with HTTPS listeners as this can cause issues with functionality.
+  {: note}

 8. Click **Next**.